DavidVentura/blog/blog/raw/translator-live/POST.md

 </video>
 </center>

-## On impostor syndrome
+## Fast and dull

 I have mixed feelings about this part of the project.
-The _whole_ of the homography was written by a friendly robot.
+The _whole_ of the homography tracking was written by a friendly robot.
 Doing this by myself would've taken something like 2~6 months, but I'd probably not even started it.
 This took exactly 2 _weeks_.

-During these two weeks, I was spoon fed information about existing literature, how it can be combined to do what I want, things I need to be careful, etc.
+During these two weeks, I was spoon fed information about existing literature, how it can be combined to do what I want, things I need to consider carefully, etc.

 It felt like having someone with infinite patience answer all my questions.